 What Happens If More than One Motorist Is At Fault?

-In cases where more than two vehicles are involved in a crash, oftentimes more than one driver shares fault.
+In cases where more than two vehicles are involved in a crash, more than one driver frequently shares fault.
 This could happen in many ways.
-What happens to your financial recovery if you shared fault in the crash depends on the laws in your state.
+What happens to your financial recovery if you share fault in the crash depends on the laws in your state.

 What Should I Do After Suffering Injuries in a Collision?